CachyOS/website/src/content/post/2409-september-release.md

 The repository sync is now happening more often, which means there will be even less delay between the Arch repository and our optimized packages.
 Also, starting from 27.09.24, we are applying `-fno-semantic-interposition` automatically to -fpic compiled packages.
 This can significantly improve many shared packages.
 We have also started to replace `zlib` with `zlib-ng` and its compat layer. `zlib-ng` is a more modern alternative to `zlib`, which provides better performance and more modern techniques.

-The `cachyos-kde-settings` package now installs an sddm config, which enables Wayland by default for sddm.
+The `cachyos-kde-settings` package now installs an SDDM config, which enables Wayland by default for SDDM.
 This has the benefit that refresh rates, resolution, and other settings can be applied to it, providing a better experience.
 GPUs that do not support Wayland (legacy NVIDIA) need to manually remove this config.
 We may introduce hardware detection integration for this in the future, but this has not been done yet.

 In `cachyos-settings`, we have added changes to the handling of NetworkManager.
 NetworkManager will now use systemd-resolved as the backend, which helps fix issues with download speed in Steam due to its massive DNS requests.
 Enabling DNS caching massively improves that.
 Also, we are now adding an NTP Server for systemd-timesyncd, which will default to time.google.com.
 There have been increased reports in Arch Linux, as well as CachyOS, that the timeservers provided as default are not working correctly.
 The previously used timeservers will still be used as fallbacks.